belle2/basf2/online_book/basf2/vertex_fitting.rst

      You can also set the confidence level to -1, which means failed fits will be included.
 The fit p-value is saved as part of mc.vertex.

-.. admonition:: Optional Exercise
+.. admonition:: Exercise (optional)
      :class: exercise stacked

      Fit the :math:`K_s` as well.
 How does its flight lenght compare to the :math:`J/Psi`?

-.. admonition:: Optional Exercise
+.. admonition:: Exercise (optional)
      :class: exercise stacked

      Look up the documentation for ``TreeFitter`` and fit the whole :math:`B \to J/\Psi(\to e^+e^-)K_s(\to \pi^+\pi^+)` decay chain at once.